Accessibility Scanning and Assessments

 - Self-scanning with FireEyes, an extension for the Firebug Firefox plugin, made by Deque.

-- Enterprise-scanning with WorldSpace Sync, an enterprise accessibility scanning platform also made by Deque.
+- Enterprise-scanning with WorldSpace, an enterprise accessibility scanning platform also made by Deque.

 - Assessments and reviews conducted by an ITS Web accessibility expert.